FAIRmat-NFDI/data-modeling/Area-A_task-force_documents/methods_not_presented_in_Area_B/conclusion_and_strategy.md

 # Conclusion
-We cathegorized the methods needed for sample characterization into the follwing groups:
+We categorized the methods needed for sample characterization into the follwing groups:

 - electrical methods
 	- Hall